 By spending time developing the company’s products or services, a business can position itself best to make early sales and find what works.

-Defining Their Long-Term Goals
+Defining Long-Term Goals

 How much revenue should the business expect in the first six months?
 First two years?
 How is the business going to grow in the future?
-Answering these questions and more is crucial to a business strategy.
+Answering these questions is crucial to a business strategy.

 Acquiring Funding